Cyfrin/codehawks-docs/src/routes/rewards-and-judging/+page.md

 The selected written report will be awarded 1.4x their number of shares on that finding.

+# Payouts

+We use [wentokens](https://www.wentokens.xyz/) to pay out rewards.
+It is a gas efficient airdrop platform.

 # Who judges?

-As of V0.1, the [Cyfrin](https://www.cyfrin.io/) team exclusively judges the audits.
-We are working on a decentralized judging model to prevent bias.
-The Cyfrin team is not allowed to participate in audit competitions due to this.
+As of V0.1, the [Cyfrin](https://www.cyfrin.io/) team and an invited judge, judges the audits.
+We are working on a community based judging model to prevent bias moving forward.

-At the moment, there is no escalation period.
-We will be iterating on this process as the protocol grows.
+# Preliminary Results

+After the competition, the judges will release preliminary results.
+This is to give the auditors a chance to appeal the judges decisions.

+# Appeals

+For every competition, we will have a 2 day appeals/escalation process, where you can appeal the judges decisions.

+For appeals, you will have 1 shot to post a message about why your finding's severity, grouping, or selected tag should be changed.

 # Severity Examples